depilz/LuaBreakpoints/README.md

 **Creator**: Depilz
 **Company**: Studycat Limited
-This tool is made available as open-source under the MIT License, facilitating both personal use and community development.
+This tool is distributed as open-source under the MIT License, allowing for modification and redistribution.
+We encourage enhancements and would love to see how you adapt it for your needs.